 - L is the maximum interruption length for each interruption occasion specified in the Table 8.2.2.2.19-2 and 8.2.2.2.19-3.

+When no SMTC occasion of the NR measurement objects occurs within the time period which starts from [4ms] before the starting point of the DRX ON duration to [4ms] after the ending point of the DRX ON duration, UE is not allowed to cause interruption during DRX ON duration except the time duration extended due to drx-inactivityTimer.

 The interruptions are allowed for all the active serving cells in the same FR as all NR MOs being measured with interruption if UE supports per-FR measurement gaps, and all the active serving cells if UE does not support per-FR measurement gaps.

+.

 Table 8.2.2.2.19-2: Interruption length L in FR1